rn1hd/rn1hd/README.md

 [Back to Top (Basic Questions)](https://github.com/rn1hd#basic-questions)

-- I would prefer not to **disclose** it.
-I believe we can negotiate a fair compensation based on my skills and values that I can bring to your company.
+- I prefer to focus on the value I bring to this role.
+Based on my experience and industry standards, I am looking for a salary in the range of **XXXXX**.
+Can you share the budgeted range for this position?

 ### **Behavioral Questions**